This is a poem I started in the Fall of 1986. I have worked on it off and on ever since.

 The sky is full of white flakes of fire!

-grown so close together we touch each other like children
+we are grown so close together we touch each other like children,

-I praise the ten thousand genitals of an oak tree!
+I praise the ten thousand leaves of an oak tree!

 The open face of the sky I praise!